-Join Richard Harrington for an in-depth discussion in this video Using the self-timer, part of Up and Running with the Sony Alpha a7 Series.
+Join Richard Harrington for an in-depth discussion in this video Using the self-timer, part of Learning to Shoot with the Sony Alpha a7 Series.

 - Most people think of the self timer mode as a way to get themselves into their family pictures.
 Well, this is great because you can set the tripod up and put the camera on it, or you can use a flat surface and then compose the shot.
 When you push the shutter button it gives you a moment to run around to get in front of the camera, and join the picture yourself.
 Now, this is pretty straightforward and if you use the cameras menus you can actually change the timers duration, so you don't have to run so fast.
 You can set it between two and ten seconds.
 Let me show you how this works.

 Press the left button to access Drive Mode, and if you scroll down you'll see different timers.
 There are two modes here.
 Self Timer and Continuous Self Timer.
 Lets talk about the first.
 You can now press left or right to change the amount of delay.
 The newer a72 Series offers two, five, and ten seconds.
 On the original a7, you'll just find two and ten.
 If you do decide to use the continuous timer, this allows you to choose the number of shots.

 For example here, you see that I can set it to take three shots or five shots, and choose the initial delay.
 In this case three shots with a five second delay, or five shots with a five second delay from the first exposure.
 Let me show you what this looks like.
 Now when I press the button, the camera focuses, counts down for five seconds, and fires off the burst of five shots.